Narendra022/Ola-Data-Analysis-/readme.md

-# 🚖 OLA Data Analyst Project
+# 🚖 OLA Data Analysis

 ## 📌 Project Overview
 This project analyzes ride data from OLA using **SQL** and **Power BI** to derive insights related to ride bookings, cancellations, ratings, revenue, and customer behavior.